Create a User-Defined Function with Confluent Cloud for Apache Flink¶

 Your output should resemble:

-Run the following command to view the details of a UDF.
-You can use the Plugin ID from the previous step or the artifact name to specify your UDF.
+Run the following command to view the details of your UDF.
+You can use the artifact ID from the previous step or the artifact name to specify your UDF.

-# use the plugin ID confluent flink artifact describe \ cfa-4n06xv \ --cloud ${CLOUD_PROVIDER} \ --region ${CLOUD_REGION} # use the artifact name confluent flink artifact describe \ udf_example \ --cloud ${CLOUD_PROVIDER} \ --region ${CLOUD_REGION}
+# use the artifact ID confluent flink artifact describe \ cfa-ldxmro \ --cloud ${CLOUD_PROVIDER} \ --region ${CLOUD_REGION} # use the artifact name confluent flink artifact describe \ udf_example \ --cloud ${CLOUD_PROVIDER} \ --region ${CLOUD_REGION}

 Your output should resemble:

-UDFs are registered inside a database, which means that you must specify the Confluent Cloud environment (Flink catalog) and Kafka cluster (Flink database) you want to use.
+UDFs are registered inside a Flink database, which means that you must specify the Confluent Cloud environment (Flink catalog) and Kafka cluster (Flink database) where you want to use the UDF.

-You can use the Confluent Cloud Console or the Confluent CLI to register your UDF.
+You can use the Confluent Cloud Console, the Confluent CLI, the Confluent Terraform provider, or the REST API to register your UDF.

-- In the Use catalog dropdown, select your environment.
+- In the Use catalog dropdown, select the environment where you want to run the UDF.

-- In the Use database dropdown, select your Kafka cluster.
+- In the Use database dropdown, select Kafka cluster that you want to run the UDF.

 Run the following command to start the Flink shell.